Progression and Futures in the Sixth Form

 —Lower Sixth Student

-The Careers Education and Guidance Programme is a cornerstone of the Sixth Form experience and it is something we are very proud of.
-We devote a great deal of time and energy to ensure that each girl is given the knowledge, confidence and time to make informed choices about her future.
+Careers Education and guidance has always been a cornerstone of the Croydon High Sixth Form experience and is something we are very proud of.
+We devote a great deal of time and energy to ensure that each girl is given the knowledge, confidence and time to make informed choices about her options and her future.